Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 };
 ```

-Note I marked both move operators `noexcept`.
+Note: I marked both move operators `noexcept`.
 Assuming the operations are guaranteed not to throw you should mark them as `noexcept`.
-If we know that certain operations are exception safe, then we can optimize resize operations and maintain the strong exception guarantee.
+If we know that certain operations are exception safe, we can optimize resize operations and maintain the strong exception guarantee.
 This and some other optimizations will be documented in a subsequent post.

 # Final Version <a id="VectorVersion-1"></a>

-Vector Final Version
+#### Vector Final Version
 ```c
 template<typename T>
 class Vector